dowrow/circular-text/README.md

 </circular-text>
 ```

+Where the 2 attributes are:
-Where the text argument receives the string to be displayed in the circle shape and radius determines the size of the circle.
+* text - String to be displayed in the circle shape
+* radius - Number that determines the size of the circle